Magneticon/G3CONV/README.md

 Converts picture/audio/video format to compatible formats used in 3G phones (i.e. those of Sony Ericsson).

-Program works in Windows 2000 and up.
+Program works in Windows 2000 and newer.
 Requires .NET framework 3.5

 Note: ffmpeg.exe executable must be in the same directory as G3CONV.exe (obtain the FFMPEG binary from the ffmpeg project).
 And input files in non-English characters are not supported by the program.